A.L. Kekin Gymnasium: 1906-1917

 The cost of education at the gymnasium for townspeople was 30 rubles, and half of the students studied for free.
-There was also a system of encouraging students through scholarships, with a total of five scholarships awarded, including the Andrei Titov Scholarship (established by the "Mutual Fire Insurance Society" for city residents), in memory of the 300th anniversary of the House of Romanov (established by the Rolma partnership for the children of employees or workers of the partnership), and in memory of the 50th anniversary of the liberation of peasants from serfdom (Rostov town Duma).
+There was also a system of encouraging students through scholarships, with a total of five scholarships awarded, including the Andrei Titov Scholarship (established by the "Mutual Fire Insurance Society" for city residents), in memory of the 300th anniversary of the House of Romanov (established by the Rolma partnership for the children of employees or workers of the partnership), and in memory of the 50th anniversary of the liberation of peasants from serfdom (Rostov Duma).

 The director attached great importance to visual aids and physical education for students, and Moravsky also emphasized subjects such as drawing and singing.

 The opening of the astronomical observatory in 1912 was of great significance.
 It was equipped with a five-inch Reinfelder and Hertel telescope.
 At the same time, an astronomy club was formed, which published its own scientific journal.

-The school was open even on Sundays, and teachers spent several hours with their students, which made it possible to dispense with supervisors.
+The school was open on Sundays as well, and teachers spent several hours with their students, which made it possible to dispense with supervisors.
 With the outbreak of World War I, an infirmary for the wounded was opened in the gymnasium, located on the third floor.
 Later, a girls' gymnasium was also transferred to the Kekin gymnasium building.

-In 1917, S. P. Moravsky and A. A. Titov were supposed to travel to St. Petersburg to submit documents for the creation of a university, but the trip did not take place due to the February Revolution.
+In 1917, S. P. Moravsky and A. A. Titov planned to travel to St. Petersburg to submit documents for the creation of a university, but the trip did not take place due to the February Revolution.
 After the October Revolution, four schools were opened on the basis of the men's and women's gymnasiums: two first-level schools and two second-level schools.

+Soviet period

 In 1920, the school was visited by the People's Commissar of Education A. Lunacharsky.